In this section you will find the answers to the majority of the questions that we get by email on a regular basis.

 What is the relation between the 2006 VGKracing 2.0K engine and the actual one?

-- Only the block, the rest of the components have been substituted for a much higher quality, hardness and better design ones, to optimize the performance and useful life of the engine.
+- None, all components have been substituted for a much higher quality, hardness and better design ones, to optimize the performance and useful life of the engine.

 What is the maximum rpm of the 2.0K engine?

-- We advise not to exceed 8000 rpm maintained and you can occasionally reach 8500 rpm.
+- For the Race Version we advise not to exceed 8500 rpm maintained and you can occasionally reach 8700 rpm and 8100 rpm for the Street Version.

 Can you exceed the maximum rpm in the 2.0K engine?